BYD Brazil working conditions controversy: Reactions

 After the inspection, the BYD Auto Brazil branch admitted that there were problems with the working conditions and had relocated the workers to local hotels.

 Jinjiang Group, the contractor for BYD, stated that they rejected Brazilian authorities assessment that the workers are operating under "slave-like" conditions.
 Jinjiang stated that the statement that the workers are "enslaved" are not accurate and there were mistranslations.
 BYD at first stated their plan to discontinue the contract with the Jinjiang, but later refused to do so.
 Li Yunfei, the General Manager of BYD Group's Brand and Public Relations Department posted on Weibo accusing "foreign forces" of "smearing Chinese brands and the country".

 Liane Durao, a Brazilian labour inspector that leads the probe stated to Reuters that the Chinese workers are brought to Brazil on an irregular visa.

 The case triggered a backlash on Chinese social media against BYD, opening a discussion over worker rights.
 Some Chinese Internet users said living conditions for the workers in Brazil were typical of those found on construction sites in China.

 In May 2025, Brazilian prosecutors filed a lawsuit against BYD, alleging human trafficking and holding workers in "slavery-like conditions."

+In April 2026, Brazil's Labor Ministry published a list in which the Brazilian government put BYD on a registry of employers who have subjected workers to conditions similar to slavery.
+BYD was also banned from obtaining certain types of loans from Brazilian banks.